kuzudb/kuzu-docs/blog/2023-10-kuzuexplorer/index.md

 ## Overview

-Today, we are happy to release KùzuExplorer, which is Kùzu's browser-based frontend to visualize and explore database schemas and query results in the form of a graph, tables, or json.
+Today, we are happy to release KùzuExplorer, which is Kùzu's browser-based frontend to visualize and explore database schemas and query results in the form of a graph, table, or in json.
 This is a very useful tool for exploring databases and debugging applications during prototyping phase.
 This post describes a brief overview of the main features of KùzuExplorer with pointers to [KùzuExplorer documentation](./../kuzuexplorer) for details.